Can You Refinance a Reverse Mortgage?

 How Refinancing a Reverse Mortgage Works

-Refinancing a Reverse Mortgage For Another Reverse Mortgage
+Refinancing Into Another Reverse Mortgage

-You could also decide to refinance your reverse mortgage into a traditional mortgage.
-When you do this, your loan amount will be based on your income, credit profile, and the current interest rate.
+You can also refinance out of a reverse mortgage and into a traditional loan.
+Your new loan amount will be based on your income, credit profile, and current rates.
+You’ll pay off the reverse mortgage balance and begin making monthly mortgage payments again.

 Eligibility to Refinance a Reverse Mortgage

-Reverse Mortgage Refinance Pros
+Reverse Mortgage Refinance: Pros

-Reverse Mortgage Refinance Cons
+Reverse Mortgage Refinance: Cons

 Modify Your Repayment Terms

-Sell Your Home and Pay It Off With Cash
+Sell Your Home

-Get a Traditional Mortgage
+Refinance Into a Traditional Mortgage

 Collapse